tscc01/STSafeCategory/README.md

 # STSafeCategory
-OC safe category to avoid bad access to objects
+Object-C safe category to avoid bad access to objects